Enregistré comme favori 3428 fois

-We have a large house we share with the volunteers, which is surrounded by the farm and garden.
-The house has five separate bedrooms, a kitchen, bathroom, and a large open-air second floor.
+We have a moderate size house we share with the volunteers, which is surrounded by the farm and garden.
+The house has three separate bedrooms, a kitchen and bathroom.
 Sometimes you might have to share rooms.
 We have a constant supply of drinking water.

 Accès Internet limité